 By Danielle Graves.
 Last Updated 9th October 2023.
-Have you been run over by a vehicle and suffered injuries, due to negligence on the part of the driver?
+Have you been run over by a vehicle and suffered serious injuries, due to negligence on the part of the driver?
 You may be able to claim compensation for the injuries suffered.
 Whether you were a pedestrian who was run over, a cyclist who was run over, you were run over by a car, run over by a lorry, or run over in any other type of road traffic accident due to negligence on the part of the driver, you may be entitled to claim compensation if you are injured.

 How much compensation do you get if you are injured by being run over by a car, or another vehicle?
 This depends on the type of injuries you have sustained and the severity of your injuries.
-However, if you make a successful compensation claim, you will receive funds to compensate you for the pain, suffering and loss of amenity that you have endured as a result of your injuries, and you will be awarded special damages, which will cover your expenses which are related to your injuries.
+However, if you make a successful compensation claim, you will receive funds to compensate you for the pain, suffering and loss of amenity that you have endured as a result of your injuries.

 To begin your compensation claim for being run over, call Legal Helpline today on 0161 696 9685.
 One of our advisors will be happy to speak to you in-depth about your accident and if we can see that you have legitimate grounds to claim compensation, a skilled personal injury solicitor could guide you through the claims process.
 They will be able to start working on your compensation claim as soon as possible.
 Alternatively, use our online claims form to reach us.
-Get in touch with us about claiming compensation today, we’re looking forward to hearing from you.
+Get in touch with us about pedestrian accident claims today, we’re looking forward to hearing from you.

 Jump To A Section

 - I Was Run Over By A Vehicle, Can I Claim?